airjlee/maridemo/README.md

 # maridemo

-Video demonstration of UI swiping functionality and Google OAuth login using Expo.
+First look at the UI swiping functionality and Google OAuth login using Expo.